Help

 On the Races tab, create a race for each race sailed.
 A race number is assigned automatically; a date is optional.
 You can create all races upfront or add them one at a time as the series progresses.

 Each race card shows how many finishes have been recorded.
 Click a race card to open the result entry screen for that race.
+The race date is shown beneath the heading there — click it to change it (handy after an import that guessed the date, or if a race is re-sailed on another day).

 Entering results